MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 3. When the tile flips over, select **Mute**.

     > [!NOTE]
     > Muted participants can unmute themselves.
-Other people on the call can't unmute a muted participant.

 > [!Note]
 > If the call includes a large number of participants, you might experience performance issues, such as delays in viewing annotations and lower video resolution.
 [Learn more about the number of participants that can join a Microsoft Teams call](/microsoftteams/limits-specifications-teams#meetings-and-calls).